abishekshyamsunder/Hate-Speech-Classification/README.md

 All the preprocessing, training and testing has been neatly organised into pipelines.
 The different components of the pipelines have been defined in the file `function_generators.py`.
 These components must be defined in classes containing the fit and transform method so that they can be integrated into the sklearn pipelines smoothly.

+## Candidate Models
+Initially, two simple ML models are trained: Naive Bayes Classifier and a Support Vector Classifier.
+These are used to set the baseline performance in terms of accuracy for the classification task.
+This is done by running the `python -W ignore baseline_model.py` script.
+It should be noted that the following statistics:
+1. Model Name
+2. Accuracy
+3. Training Time
+4. Time to classify one instance (named testing time)
+are all stored for all models (including the baseline models) for analysis later.